nanoframework/nanoframework.github.io/content/stm32/create-community-board.md

 SPI_CONFIG_PINS(1, GPIOA, 5, GPIOB, 4, GPIOA, 7, 5)
 ```

-You will have as well the `nanoCLR\mcuconf.h` file to adjust as well.
+You will have as well the `mcuconf.h` files to adjust as well.
 Find the SPI section and put any channel you want to expose to TRUE:

 ```cpp
 /*